NextSap/SupportBot/README.md

 # SupportBot
-It is a discord bot support.
+It is a Discord support bot.